Unity-Technologies/com.unity.webrtc/README.md

 Please see [Requirements](Documentation~/index.md#requirements).

-### Limitations

-This package uses GPU hardware acceleration for video encoding on some platforms, so it only runs on graphics cards that support [NVIDIA VIDEO CODEC SDK](https://developer.nvidia.com/nvidia-video-codec-sdk).

 ### Customize native plugin

 Please read this if you have an interest to customize native code in this project.